 Transition to Low-Emission Fuels

-One of the most impactful sustainable practices is the shift from conventional fossil fuels to low-emission alternatives.
+one of the most impactful sustainable practices is the shift from conventional fossil fuels to low-emission alternatives.
 LNG (Liquefied Natural Gas), biofuels, and, more recently, hydrogen and ammonia, are gaining traction as greener propulsion options.
 These fuels significantly reduce the carbon footprint of marine operations and are seen as vital steps towards achieving the International Maritime Organization’s (IMO) target of halving greenhouse gas emissions by 2050.

 H3: Adoption of Electric and Hybrid Propulsion Systems